kenclaron/project-preview/README.md

 ## Features

 - Supports HTML, JS, CSS code in projects;
+- Full customizing of projects;
 - Supports all custom dynamic settings of projects;
+- Taking a screenshot of animation;
 - Supports all original events and input types from Wallpaper Engine;
 - Supports downloading of source in `.zip`;
 - Real-time editor of your Javascript Canvas-animation;
+- Debug menu;
 - Cross-browser support;
 - Desktop and Mobile (Android and IOS) platforms support.